 When Is It Too Cold to Work?
 How to Prevent Hypothermia

-The weather now is more unpredictable than ever.
+The weather is becoming increasingly unpredictable.
 Record-breaking cold spells now alternate with record-breaking heat waves in many places.
 Cold work stresses the body in many ways and may lead to hypothermia.
-Everyone has a different tolerance to cold stress.
 Please don’t get sick from the cold by knowing when it is too cold to work.

-You cannot catch a cold from cold air.
+Contrary to popular belief, You cannot catch a cold from cold air.
 Still, irritation from cold air can cause bronchospasms and asthma incidents in susceptible people, and immune function may be impaired, leading to an increased chance of a respiratory infection.
-Cold work is related to chronic muscle and joint problems such as back pain, knee problems and carpal tunnel.
+Working in the cold continually may cause muscle and joint problems such as back pain, knee problems and carpal tunnel.

 Studies show an increased rate of hospitalizations for coronary heart disease (CHD) and stroke when the weather is cold.
-If you have risk factors for these conditions, use extra precautions when the weather turns bad.
-Cold temperatures can also affect reasoning, vigilance, and the risk of unsafe behaviour, which can impair work performance and increase the risk of accidents.
+If you have risk factors for these conditions, use extra precautions when the weather turns frigid.

 What Happens When You Are Out In The Cold?

 When your body is cold, it shuts down the blood circulation close to the skin and the extremities, such as the hands and feet.
 Your body conserves heat but keeps the blood flowing to your core and vital organs.
-Painful or numb hands, feet and exposed surfaces on the face are one of the first signs of trouble, and you should seek a more hospitable environment.
-Manual dexterity and motor coordination quickly decrease in the cold, making it very difficult to do relatively simple tasks, which can impair work performance and increase the risk of accidents.
+Painful or numb hands, feet and exposed surfaces on the face are among the first signs of trouble, and you should seek warmth.
+Manual dexterity and motor coordination quickly decrease in the cold, making it very difficult to do relatively simple tasks, impairing work performance and increasing the risk of accidents.

 Hypothermia